Legal help, services and support for private residential landlords

 (For England – we look at Wales below):

 Tests show that people often, quite genuinely, have different recollections of events.
-If it is written down in your tenancy agreement that the rent is £1,775 pm the tenant cannot argue that they only agreed to pay £1,725.
+If it is written down in your tenancy agreement that the rent is £1,775 pcm, the tenant cannot argue that they only agreed to pay £1,725.

 For example, under the general law, tenants are only actually forbidden to do major building work.
 If you don’t want them to redecorate the rooms in different colours, you need to put that in the tenancy agreement.